onap/vnfrqts-requirements/docs/Chapter5.rst

 d.
 Create SVNFM Adaptor Mircoservice
 =======================================

-Some vnfs are managed by special vnfm, before add svnfm to ONAP, a svnfm adaptor must be added to openo to adapter the interface of nfvo and svnfm.
+Some vnfs are managed by special VNFM, before add SVNFM to ONAP, a SVNFM adaptor must be added to ONAP to adapter the interface of NFVO and SVNFM.

-A svnfm adaptor is a micro service with unique name and an appointed port, when started up, it must be auto registered to MSB(Micro server bus),following describes an example rest of register to MSB:
+A SVNFM adaptor is a micro service with unique name and an appointed port, when started up, it must be auto registered to MSB(Micro server bus),following describes an example rest of register to MSB: